Regasm.exe (Assembly Registration Tool)

 The Assembly Registration tool reads the metadata within an assembly and adds the necessary entries to the registry, which allows COM clients to create .NET Framework classes transparently.
 Once a class is registered, any COM client can use it as though the class were a COM class.
 The class is registered only once, when the assembly is installed.
 Instances of classes within the assembly cannot be created from COM until they are actually registered.

 To run the tool, use the Developer Command Prompt (or the Visual Studio Command Prompt in Windows 7).
-For more information, see Visual Studio Command Prompt.
+For more information, see Developer Command Prompt for Visual Studio.

 At the command prompt, type the following: